 NAVAL STATION GREAT LAKES, Ill.
 (April 29, 2011) – The Navy established a Navy National Defense Cadet Corps (NNDCC) program April 22 and is offering the program to qualifying secondary educational institutions.

 The NNDCC program provides schools that do not qualify for a Navy Junior Reserve Officers Training Corps (NJROTC) unit an opportunity to provide a similar program designed to expand students’ opportunities to gain the values of citizenship, service to the United States, personal responsibility and a sense of accomplishment.

-“The statute establishing the NNDCC program was enacted in 2008, and the Navy has elected to use this authority to support student citizenship development programs,” said Rear Adm.
-David Steindl, commander, Naval Service Training Command (NSTC), which oversees the NNDCC program.
+"The statute establishing the NNDCC program was enacted in 2008, and the Navy has elected to use this authority to support student citizenship development programs," said Rear Adm.
+David Steindl, former commander of Naval Service Training Command (NSTC), which oversees the NNDCC program.